Photo: Why Did I Get Married Too

 I’m coming up on year two of my stepping-out-on-faith-aversary.
 While I am proud that I left my job to pursue a greater calling, I keep running into a recurring issue.
 I spend much of time putting in more work for everyone else over my own ambitions.
 If the same issues continue resurfacing in life, there comes a time that you must accept the fact that the only problem is you.

 God was right, I can’t do life the same way.
 New levels require new methods.
+And sometimes, you need prayer and a psychiatrist.

 I’ve reduced the amount of attention that I give to unclear conversations.
 No longer accepting pointless meetings.
 While I’m all about helping others, I cannot continue to consult for free, especially with opportunistic people.
 I don’t visit Facebook as frequently as I used to.
 And just the other day I erased 600+ contacts from my phone.
 I had bullshit names in there like Gas Station Tyrone, Fine Brandon, Danger!, Crazy, Kevin From the Other Night, My Friend.